 It's possible to control the volume of the sound at the loudspeaker location.
-Plan to wire the system so the loudspeaker has its own volume control.
+Plan to wire the system so that each pair of loudspeakers has its own volume control.
 Niles makes a wide range of indoor and outdoor volume controls with and without muting capabilities.
 Consult your local Niles dealer for more information.
-The volume control is connected in line with the loudspeaker, so you must connect the wire from the amplifier to the volume control and then from the volume control to the loudspeaker (see Figure 4 on the next page).
+Volume controls are connected in line with the loudspeaker, so you must connect the wire from the amplifier to the volume control and then from the volume control to the loudspeaker (see Figure 4 on the next page).

 Figure 3.
-Wiring directly from a receiver or amplifier
+Wiring directly from a receiver or amplifie